wilsonmar/AWSSecurityAutomationFramework/README.md

 	./run.sh PINGTEST

 * The scripts are re-runnable.
-If something fails to create due to dependency issue you can run it again
+If something fails to create due to dependency issue you can typically just run it again.

+* The reason you have to run it twice is because I didn't want to sit waiting for the logs to show up.
+It can take some time.

 ### Known Issues ###